Table of Contents

 The Opioid Epidemic in the United States

 The opioid epidemic continues to grow in the United States, and despite some efforts to defeat it, it is showing no sign of slowing, let alone stopping.
 Overdoses are currently the leading cause of death of Americans under the age of fifty, and two-thirds of overdose deaths are from opioids.
-In 2016, 62,000 Americans died from overdoses, a number that was 19% higher than in 2015, and a number that in one year was higher than the number of Americans killed in the wars in both Vietnam and Iraq combined.
+In 2021, more than 106,000 Americans died from overdoses, a number that was 19% higher than in 2020, and a number that in one year was higher than the number of Americans killed in the wars in both Vietnam and Iraq combined.
 This is a huge increase; the number of overdose deaths in the United States was 16,000 in 2010, and 4,000 in 1999.
 From 2000-2015, half a million people died from drug overdoses, and research suggests that each and every day in our country, ninety-one people die from an opioid overdose.

 According to the Department of Health and Human Services, in 2015, 828,000 Americans used heroin, and 135,000 of them used it that year for the very first time.
 As a result, there were 12,989 deaths attributed to heroin overdoses during that year.
 However, prescription opioids took even more lives in 2015; there were 15,281 deaths in the United States that could be attributed to commonly prescribed opioids in that year.
 In that same year, the Department of Health and Human Services also shared that 12.5 million people misused prescription opioids such as oxycodone, hydrocodone, and methadone, 2.1 million people for the first time, and as many as 2 million people had an opioid use disorder.